-It is preferable to have the WIDS/WIPS sensors on their own network.
-However, sharing the same network for WIDS/WIPS sensors and WLAN Access System is allowable for both Campus WLAN and MA solutions (see Figure 8).
-Additional measures, such as Virtual Local Area Networks (VLANs), should be taken to segregate the WIDS/WIPS sensors and WLAN APs.
+As shown in Figure 7, it is preferable to have the WIDS/WIPS sensors on their own network.
+However, sharing the same network for WIDS/WIPS sensors and WLAN Access System is allowable for both Campus WLAN and MA solutions.
+Additional measures, such as using a Virtual Local Area Networks (VLANs), should be taken to segregate the WIDS/WIPS sensors and WLAN APs.

-As shown in Figure 9, when using a stand-alone WIDS/WIPS, it is required that the WIDS/WIPS sensors be deployed on a separate network from the WLAN APs.
+As shown in Figure 8, when using an Overlay WIDS/WIPS, it is required that the WIDS/WIPS sensors be deployed on a separate network from the WLAN APs.
 This ensures that the WIDS/WIPS sensors and controllers do not pose a risk to the network, but at the cost of requiring an entire secondary network for both the APs and WIDS/WIPS sensors monitoring the network.
-In this case, the WIDS/WIPS can be deployed in the Black Management Network, Gray Management Network, Red Management Network, or outside of the CSfC solution, but it is recommended the WIDS/WIPS be co-located with the WLAN Access System so that the system can be used together to better correlate data between the two.
-The WIDS/WIPS controller and sensors would be part of the network they are attached to and in Figure 9's example, the WIDS/WIPS sensors and controller would be part of the Gray Management Network.
+In this case, the WIDS/WIPS can be deployed in the Black Management Network, Gray Management Network, or outside of the CSfC solution, but it is recommended the WIDS/WIPS be co-located with the WLAN Access System so that the system can be used together to better correlate data between the two.
+The WIDS/WIPS controller and sensors would be part of the network they are attached to and in Figure 8's example, the WIDS/WIPS sensors and controller would be part of the Gray Management Network.

-Figure 9: WLAN with Separate WIDS/WIPS Networks
+Figure 8: WLAN with Separate WIDS/WIPS Networks